Transition Year France

 Toulouse, Provence etc.

-We guarantee you a placement in 1 of your top 2 location preferences.
+We guarantee you a placement in 1 of your top 2 region preferences.

 Your location is chosen for you by Tribe Study Abroad and can include urban or rural locations anywhere in France.